#Routines and Baby care

 For example, you might come across advice saying to use peanut oil on your baby’s scalp to address cradle cap.
 If your baby turns out to be allergic to peanuts, this will only cause more irritation.

-When dealing with cradle cap, stick to methods approved by paediatricians
+When dealing with cradle cap, stick to methods approved by paediatricians.

 “Only Babies Get Cradle Cap”